 The average angular velocity ω of an object moving from angle θ1 to θ2 in time t, is (θ1 – θ2)/t.
 Instantaneous angular veolcity is the value approached by ω as t tends to zero.
 The direction associated with the angular velocity of an object is perpendicular to the plane of its motion.
 The speed v of an object at a distance r from a fixed point is directly proportional to the magnitude ω of its angular velocity: v = rω.

 The escape velocity is the minimum velocity that a less massive object, such as a rocket, runaway star, or rogue planet, must have in order to escape completely from the gravitational influence of another, more massive body, such as a planet or a star, without being given any extra impetus.
-It can be calculated by taking the square root of (2Gm/r) where r is the distance from the center of the gravitating body of mass m, and G is the gravitational constant.
+It can be calculated by taking the square root of (2Gm /r) where r is the distance from the center of the gravitating body of mass m, and G is the gravitational constant.
 This is equal, but in the opposite direction to the velocity it would have acquired if it had been accelerated from rest, starting an infinite distance away.
 The escape velocity can also be thought of as the velocity an object needs in order to attain a parabolic orbit – the lowest-energy open orbit.
-For an object leaving Earth's surface this is 11.2 km/s about 7 mlies/s).
+For an object leaving Earth's surface this is 11.2 kilometers per second( about 7 mlie per second).
 An escape orbit is any orbit whose apoapsis lies at infinity.
 This includes parabolic orbits, followed objects with parabolic velocity, and hyperbolic orbits, followed by objects with hyperbolic velocity.
 If the body's velocity is less than the escape velocity, it is said to be gravitationally bound.

 The orbital velocity is the velocity of an object at a given point in its orbit.
 If the orbit is perfectly circular, the magnitude of the velocity is constant and given by

-Vorb = √[G(M + m)/r],
+Vorb = √[G(M + m)/r ],

 where G is the gravitational constant, M is the mass of the primary gravitating body, m is the mass of the orbiting object, and r is the radius of the orbit.
 In this special case, orbital velocity is the same as circular velocity.

-If the m is negligible compared with M, as it is, for example, in the case of a spacecraft orbiting the Earth, then this equation reduces to
+If the m is negligible compared with M, as it is, for example, in the case of a spacecraft orbiting Earth, then this equation reduces to

-Vorb = √(GM/r).
+Vorb = √(GM /r ).

 An object moving faster than circular velocity will enter an elliptical orbit with a velocity at any point determined by Kepler's laws of planetary motion.
 If the object moves faster still, it will travel at escape velocity along a parabolic orbit or beyond escape velocity in a hyperbolic orbit.

-The radial velocity is the speed at which an object is moving away from or toward an observer along the line of sight (Fig 1).
+The radial velocity is the speed at which an object is moving away from or toward an observer along the line of sight (Figure 1).
 By convention, it is positive if receding, negative if approaching.

 In the case of luminous astronomical objects, radial velocity can be calculated from the displacement of spectral lines from their normal position: a object moving toward us has a blueshifted spectrum, while an object moving away has a redshifted spectrum.
 The larger the blueshift or redshift, the larger the radial velocity.
-The present radial-velocity champion for a star in the Milky Way Galaxy is Giclas 233-27 in Lacerta, which is approaching us at 583 km/s.
+The present radial-velocity champion for a star in the Milky Way Galaxy is Giclas 233–27 in Lacerta, which is approaching us at 583 kilometers per second.
 External galaxies and, especially, quasars, may show very large recessional radial velocities due to the overall expansion of the universe.
 Compare with transverse velocity.